Freedom Scientific Inc.

-As soon as you connect the USB cable to the computer, the Focus immediately powers up.
+As soon as you connect the USB cable to the computer, the Focus immediately turns on.
 When the USB cable is removed, the Focus turns off.
-Pressing the power button while connected to USB causes the focus to display the model, firmware version, battery status, and the connection type, USB, in the last three cells.
-Pressing a cursor router or Navrow button returns the display to normal operation.
+Pressing the power button while connected to USB causes the focus to display the model, firmware version, battery status, and the letters US in the last two cells to indicate it is connected to USB.
+Pressing a cursor router button returns the display to normal operation.

 Bluetooth is a short-range wireless communications technology.
 Devices with Bluetooth capabilities can communicate with each other over a distance of about 10 meters (30 feet) without requiring a physical connection.
 Using the Focus wirelessly over Bluetooth means you do not have any cables to worry about and you can relax on your couch and use the Focus as both a braille display and keyboard to access your computer from across the room.

-Note: If you choose to use the Focus display with a third-party screen reading application, you must still install the driver from the Companion CD.
-However, once installed, refer to the documentation that came with the software for information on configuring and using the Focus with the particular application as certain commands may be different.
+If you choose to use the Focus display with a third-party screen reading application, you must install the driver from the Companion CD.

 Note: Disconnect the Focus display from your computer when performing the following steps.
 Having the display connected during this process results in improper installation and failure of the display to operate properly.